raffiihza/docker-laravel/README.md

 ## How to use for public repositories or repositories without `.env` file (more complicated)
 1. This method is intended for a Laravel repository without `.env` included.
 You will need to modify Dockerfile as per your requirements and set environment variables manually on the PaaS you're using.
+2. If you use an external database and you haven't migrated the database, run `php artisan migrate` locally first.
-2. Create Dockerfile in your Laravel repository (change the port accordingly).
+3. Create Dockerfile in your Laravel repository, modify the commands, and change the port accordingly.
 ```
 FROM raffiihza/docker-laravel